 After all, big corporations nearly always advertise some job openings for entry level positions, and many university graduates end up working for them in the early stages of their career (and some will stuck there forever).

-Their recruiters want to hear that you can cope with pressure, or, even better, that you actually enjoy being under pressure in work!
+Their HR managers want to hear that you can cope with the pressure, or, even better, that you actually enjoy being under pressure.

-I often had to speak in front of a group, presenting my reports and forecasts in front of other team members.
+I often had to present my reports and forecasts in front of the management, sometimes more than twelve people.
 I did not feel good about it, it was stressful.
 However, I always put a lot of time into preparation, which helped me to calm down and feel better.
 At the end I always handled the pressure and delivered a good presentation.

-Stress is very important to me.
-I achieved my best results under pressure.
-In fact I need it to stay motivated and productive.
-For example, my last job was stressful, since I had to meet tight deadlines every single week.
-But I did not mind, and met all the deadlines most of the time.
+Stress is important to me.
+I achieved my best results when I worked under pressure.
+In fact I need to feel it to stay motivated and productive.
+For example I had to meet a tight deadlines every single week in my last job, but I did not mind, since the deadline helped me to work hard and to achieve great results.

 I am rarely under pressure.
-As you can see, I do not stress out now, despite the fact that this interview matters a lot to me.
-Of course, there were stressful situations in my previous jobs, for example when the workload was heavy, but when life’s not at stake, nothing is.
-I simply never let the situation to get the better of me and my emotions.
+As you can see, I do not panic now, though this interview matters a lot to me.
+Of course I experienced difficult situations in my previous jobs, for example when the workload was heavy, but I always managed to keep my composure.